The publicly reported 30-day risk-standardized unplanned readmission measures include:

-The Centers for Medicare & Medicaid Services’ (CMS's) 30-day readmission measures assess a broad set of healthcare activities that affect patients well-being.
+The Centers for Medicare & Medicaid Services’ (CMS) 30-day risk-standardized readmission measures assess a broad set of healthcare activities that affect patients’ well-being.
 Patients who receive high-quality care during their hospitalizations and their transition to the outpatient setting will likely have better outcomes, such as survival, functional ability, and quality of life.

 Questions and Comments

-CMS has contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to support the implementation of these measures.
-Questions about the 30-day readmission measures may be sent to Yale at: firstname.lastname@example.org.
-To ensure proper handling of inquiries, please specify the measure(s) and program(s) to which your questions relate.
+CMS contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to develop, reevaluate, and support the implementation of these measures.
+Please submit questions about the readmission measures to: firstname.lastname@example.org.
+For proper handling of inquiries, specify the measure(s) and program(s) to which your questions relate.
 Do NOT submit patient-identifiable information (e.g., Date of Birth, Social Security Number, Health Insurance Claim Number) to this address.